-Date of report Title of review Recommendation February 2018 Housing Adaptations R4 Given the wide number of routes into services, delivery organisations need to ensure they have robust systems to deal effectively and quickly with applications.
+Date of report Title of review Recommendation February Housing 2018 Adaptations R4 Given the wide number of routes into services, delivery organisations need to ensure they have robust systems to deal effectively and quickly with applications.
 However, we found that the processes used by delivery organisations vary widely and often create difficulties for disabled and older people seeking assistance (paragraphs 2.16 to 2.19).
 We recommend that delivery organisations streamline applications by creating single comprehensive application forms covering all organisations within a local-authority area that are available via partners and online.
 R5 Delivery of adaptations can be delayed by a variety of factors (paragraphs 2.20 to 2.33).
-To improve timeliness in delivery we recommend that: the Welsh Government reviews whether local authorities should continue to use the means test for Disabled Facilities Grants (DFGs); delivery organisations work with planning authorities to fast track and streamline adaptations that require approvals; delivery organisations use Trusted Assessors to undertake less complex adaptation assessments; and the Welsh Government streamlines its approval processes for Physical Adaptation Grants (PAGs).
+To improve timeliness in delivery we recommend that: the Welsh Government reviews whether local authorities should continue to use the means test for Disabled Facilities Grants (DFGs); local authorities provide or use home improvement agency services to support disabled and older people to progress their DFG applications efficiently; delivery organisations work with planning authorities to fast track and streamline adaptations that require approvals; delivery organisations use Trusted Assessors to undertake less complex adaptation assessments; and the Welsh Government streamlines its approval processes for Physical Adaptation Grants (PAGs).

-FebruaryHousingR6Most local authorities, housing associations and Care2018Adaptationsagencies have established processes to appoint, over manage builder and/or contractor performance.
-How wide variations in how delivery organisations arrange deliver building works (paragraphs 2.37 to 2.44).
-We that delivery organisations: introduce formal systems for accrediting cont undertake adaptations.
-These should include: standards of customer care such as keeping the site tidy, controlling noise etc; vetting of financial standing, tax and VAT statu promoting good health and safety practices; requiring the use of warranty schemes; ensuring that adequate insurance is held; and requiring references. use framework agreements and partnered con deliver adaptations; address weaknesses in the contracting of ada updating Schedule of Rates used to tender wor undertaking competitive tendering to support money in contracting; develop effective systems to manage and evaluat performance by: setting an appropriate range of information to j performance and delivery of works covering ti work; quality of work; applicant/tenant feedback (including variations); health and safety record feedback; regularly reporting and evaluating performance opportunities to improve services; and providing formal feedback to contractors on th covering key issues such as client satisfaction acceptability of variations, right first-time work, assessment and completion within budget and ersee and ever, we found e, contract and recommend ractors to o appointments, s; s; etracts to ptations, ork and value for te contractor judge meliness of ck; cost of work l; and customer e to identify eir performance , level and post-inspection
+Date of report Title of review Recommendation February 2018 Housing Adaptations R6 Most local authorities, housing associations and Care and Repair agencies have established processes to appoint, oversee and manage builder and/or contractor performance.
+However, we found wide variations in how delivery organisations arrange, contract and deliver building works (paragraphs 2.37 to 2.44).
+We recommend that delivery organisations: introduce formal systems for accrediting contractors to undertake adaptations.
+These should include: standards of customer care such as keeping to appointments, keeping the site tidy, controlling noise etc; vetting of financial standing, tax and VAT status; promoting good health and safety practices; requiring the use of warranty schemes; ensuring that adequate insurance is held; and requiring references. use framework agreements and partnered contracts to deliver adaptations; address weaknesses in the contracting of adaptations, updating Schedule of Rates used to tender work and undertaking competitive tendering to support value for money in contracting; develop effective systems to manage and evaluate contractor performance by: setting an appropriate range of information to judge performance and delivery of works covering timeliness of work; quality of work; applicant/tenant feedback; cost of work (including variations); health and safety record; and customer feedback; regularly reporting and evaluating performance to identify opportunities to improve services; and providing formal feedback to contractors on their performance covering key issues such as client satisfaction, level and acceptability of variations, right first-time work, post-inspection assessment and completion within budget and on time.